Get Career Guidance Grounded in the Standard

 Ask Guide what's missing

 Start by asking Guide what the gap looks like between your current level and your target.
-Guide reads your organization's skill definitions, behaviour expectations, and markers -- not generic career advice -- and returns specific areas grounded in your standard.
+Guide reads your organization's skill definitions, behaviour expectations, and markers, and returns specific areas grounded in your standard rather than generic career advice.

 Start Guide and ask a growth question.
 Lines starting with > are prompts you type inside the Guide session: